Why You Need HR Policies in Your Business

 Many companies, especially the small ones, tend to overlook HR practices and often put them on the back burner.
-“Why do I need policies in my business?”, is often what I get asked by small business owners.
-If 2020 was not a testament of why you need policies in place, 2021 should be the reason why you should have them.
+Small business owners often ask, “Why do I need policies in my business If 2020 was not a testament of why you need policies in place, 2021 should be the reason why you have them.

 As your business grows and you start getting employees on board, it is important to hash out some rules.
-HR Policies ensure that your staff are well-aware of their rights and responsibilities at work, and it reinforces a standard of acceptable behaviour and conduct in the workplace.
-Spending your time, money, and resources in creating company policies may not be at the top of your list; however, your business is ‘at risk’ if you don’t have policies written and communicated to your staff.
+HR Policies ensure that your staff are well-aware of their rights and responsibilities at work.
+It also reinforces a standard of acceptable behaviour and conduct in the workplace.
+Spending your time, money, and resources in creating company policies may not be at the top of your list.
+However, your business is “at risk” if you don’t have policies written and communicated to your staff.

 Before we get into what policies you need, remember that policies are different from procedures.
-Policies are statements on how the company expects staff to conduct themselves, where a procedure is providing step-by-step instructions, and how-to guides for staff on processes, systems, and tools.
+Policies are statements on how the company expects staff to conduct themselves.
+Procedures, however, provide step-by-step instructions, and how to guides for staff on processes, systems, and tools.

-All businesses, big or small, are obliged to meet the minimum requirements of the federal and the state workplace laws .
-As a bare minimum, we recommend every business to have the following policies:
+Further, all businesses, big or small, are obliged to meet the minimum requirements of federal and state workplace laws.
+As a bare minimum, we recommend every business has the following policies:

 - Workplace Health Safety (WHS) Policy